-Damaged veneer is gone and new life brought to this classic beauty.
+Damaged veneer is gone and new life graces this classic beauty.
 I left the top in its raw state, but finished with a topcoat.
 The way the wood tones compliment the green shades really makes my heart happy.

 The week I was working on this I even found a gorgeous unopened roll of embossed wallpaper.
 It was perfect for lining the top drawers.